Anegan: Plot

-Madhu returns to her therapy, and Kiran hears about her hallucinations and rushes to the clinic.
-Madhu hallucinates about her third birth, where she is Kalyani, who falls in love with a rowdy Kaali.
-She tells Kaali to confess to his crimes and serve out his time in jail in return for her hand in marriage.
-Her father is displeased and forcefully arranges her marriage with RaviKiran while Kaali is in jail.
-Kaali escapes from prison and meets Kalyani and they plan to elope, but RaviKiran finds out and offers to help them.
-He takes them to a secluded spot where he murders the couple out of jealousy and buries them.
-The finger with the ring belongs to RaviKiran and is amputated by Kaali during the fight.
-RaviKiran unknowingly buries it along with the dead bodies.
+Kiran hears about her hallucinations and rushes to the clinic.
+Madhu hallucinates about her third birth, where she is Kalyani, a brahmin girl who falls in love with a goon called Kaali.
+Kalyani tells Kaali to confess his crimes and serve out his time in prison in return for her hand in marriage.
+Kalyani's father Murthy is displeased and forcefully arranges her marriage with Ravi while Kaali is in prison.
+Kaali escapes from prison and meets Kalyani and they plan to elope, but Ravi finds out and offers to help them.
+However, Ravi takes them to a secluded spot, where he murders the couple out of jealousy and buries them.
+The finger with the ring belongs to Ravi and it was amputated by Kaali during the fight.
+Ravi unknowingly buries it along with Kaali's and Kalyani's corpses.

-RaviKiran later goes by the name Kiran - the same Kiran who owns the game company that Madhu and Ashwin work at.
-When he finds out that, as a child, Madhu learned the truth of Kali and Kalyani's death from Kalyani's father, he kidnaps and tries to kill her, and kills Kalyani's father.
+Back to the present, Madhu learns the truth of Kaali and Kalyani's death from Murthy.
+Suddenly, a twist occurs where it shows that Ravi is Kiran.
+Kiran kidnaps Madhu and kills Murthy.
 Ashwin finds video games with plots resembling the stories of Madhu's previous births and Meera's hallucination before her death.
-He finds a drug that the employees have been using to boost productivity, and realizes that Kiran has been giving illegal drugs to his employees to boost their creativity in order to profit with intense, uniquely themed games.
-As a side effect of the drug, his employees hallucinate, leading to Madhu's memories of her "past lives" and the recalling of the story of Kalyani as her own.
-Ashwin confronts Kiran, and in the ensuing fight, Kiran overpowers Ashwin.
-But Ashwin manages to defeat him and saves Madhu.
-Kiran is killed when a knife Ashwin threw into a tree falls onto Kiran's chest.
-Gopinath covers up the death as suicide, stating that Kiran killed himself for fear of dealing with the repercussions of his the illegal activities.
+Ashwin saves Radhika from Kiran's goons who tried to kill her.
+Radhika reveals that Kiran has been giving illegal drugs to his employees to boost their creativity to profit with intense and uniquely themed games.
+As a side effect of the drug, the employees hallucinate, leading to Madhu's memories of her "past lives" and the recalling of the story of Kalyani as her own.
+Along with Radhika, Ashwin goes to Gopinath's office to reveal about Kiran's illegal activities.
+But on the way Kiran's men attacks them again and it results in Radhika's death.

+Ashwin reaches Kiran's lair to save Madhu.
+A fight ensues, where Ashwin manages to confront and defeat Kiran and his men.
+Kiran is killed when a knife Ashwin threw into a tree falls onto his chest.
+Gopinath covers up the death as a suicide with Ashwin's help, stating that Kiran killed himself for fear of dealing with the repercussions of his illegal activities.
 Ashwin and Madhu marry and honeymoon in Burma.
-As they playfully argue over whether Madhu's dreams had all been hallucinations or partly true, they pass by a log with a heart and the names of Munaruna and Samudra carved into it.
+As they playfully argue over whether Madhu's dreams had all been hallucinations or partly true, Ashwin and Madhu pass by a log with a heart and the names of Munaruna and Samudra carved into it.